-Depending on the nature of the site, there are a number of bat survey methods which can be employed to determine whether bats are present, and how they are using a site.
-A licensed ecologist is required to undertake these bat surveys.
+Depending on the nature of the site, there are a number of bat survey methods.
+These surveys methods can determine whether bats are present, and how they are using a site.
+These bat surveys must be undertake by a licensed ecologist.

-- Phase 1- Daytime building inspections; The building(s) would be inspected internally and externally for any evidence of bats, such as droppings, staining and/or bats themselves.
+- Phase 1- Daytime building inspections; Abricon would inspect the building(s) internally and externally for any evidence of bats.
+This includes looking for droppings, staining and/or bats themselves.
 Where no bats are found, the building(s) would be assessed for suitability to offer potential roost sites for bats.
 Abricon can undertake a Building inspections at any time of year.

 - Phase 2- Night-time emergence surveys; Where there is potential for the building(s) to house bats, or evidence of bats additional surveys will be required.
 These surveys will be in the form of dusk/dawn activity surveys.
 The survey will assess the bat population status and their location within the building(s) (if present).
 Emergence surveys are seasonally constrained, therefore need to be carried out between May and September.

 - Ground level tree assessments; Individual trees or areas of woodland will be searched for potential features which could be used by roosting bats such as; woodpecker holes, lifted bark and trunk cavities.
 Abricon can undertake this survey at any time or year.

-- Transect Surveys; This type of survey is used for conducting a bat survey across a site, and involves surveyors walking a route for a set amount of time and recording any bat activity.
+- Transect surveys; Used for conducting a bat survey across a site.
+The survey involves surveyors walking a route for a set amount of time and recording any bat activity.
 Transect surveys can be undertaken from April to October when bats are active, therefore the surveys must be spread across the season.